 Regarding the statutory terms, Germany has decided not to implement an amendment of law for extending or postponing the terms.

+It is not that different in Belgium.
+They are not in favor of postponing the statutory terms either.
 In anticipation of any following crisis, the government is preparing an amendment of law but it will not come into force in the short term.

 European Patent Office (EPO)

 The EPO has also taken measures due to COVID-19.
 Patent application hearings for the Examining Divisions can only be held by video conference.
 That also applies to hearings in opposition procedures.
 If, for special reasons, a physical hearing is necessary, it will only take place after 15 September 2021.

 The Boards of Appeal also use video hearings, even without the consent of the parties, as of 1 January 2021.